 Shakshuka (also spelled shakshouka), in it simplest form, is a warmly spiced vegetarian dish of saucy tomatoes, often with peppers or onions, with eggs cracked right into the mix, usually left whole and simmered to desired doneness, whether you prefer lightly poached or hard-cooked so the yolks are firm.

-Plenty: Vibrant Vegetable Recipes from London's Ottolenghi, $19.49 on Amazon
+Plenty: Vibrant Vegetable Recipes from London's Ottolenghi, $15.29 from Amazon

 The book that helped kick off shakshuka's popularity in the U.S.